bowmans-dev/nginx_reverse_proxy_load_balancer/README.md

  - _or_
  _search_ `localhost/ ` _in your browser_

-#### (so far.. nginx is being implemented as a simple webserver)
+#### (so far.. nginx is being implemented as a simple web server)
 <hr>

-_the next repo: **nginx_reverse_proxy/load_balancer** demonstrates how to override the default configuration of nginx setting it up as a reverse proxy which will point to 3 new instances of your continerised app, nginx will be configured to balance the load between them_
+_the next repo: **nginx_reverse_proxy** demonstrates how to override the default configuration of nginx setting it up as a reverse proxy which will point to 3 new instances of your continerised app, nginx will be configured to balance the load between them_
 <hr>